William Patrick Duff, M.D.

 Division of Maternal-Fetal Medicine

-I was born on May 20, 1946, in Washington, D.C.
-I was raised in suburban Maryland and attended public schools throughout high school.
+I was born on May 20, 1946, in Washington, D.C., and raised in suburban Maryland.
 I attended college at Harvard University from 1964 to 1968 and then pursued a Master’s Degree in Public Administration at the University of Virginia from 1968 to 1970.
 At that point, I had a change in career plans and entered medical school at Georgetown University.
 I graduated from Georgetown in May 1974 and then began a long service obligation with the U.S. Army.
 While in military service, I completed residency training in Obstetrics and Gynecology at Walter Reed Army Medical Center and fellowship training in Maternal-Fetal Medicine at the University of Texas in San Antonio.
 I served as a faculty member at three of the Army’s major teaching centers: Walter Reed, Letterman, and Madigan.
 I completed my military service as Director of Obstetrics at Madigan Army Medical Center in Tacoma, Washington.
 In 1989, I retired from active duty and accepted a faculty position in the Division of Maternal-Fetal Medicine at the University of Florida.

 I have worked at the University of Florida for 28 years.
 I formerly served as the Residency Program Director and Director of Fellowship Research until stepping down in July 2013.
 I continue to serve as Associate Dean for Student Affairs.
 My principal academic interests are research in infectious diseases; teaching students, residents, and fellows; and writing and editing scientific manuscripts.